learn-co-students/atl-web-082619/21-authentication/README.md

-** Authentication **
+* Objectives

-Goals:
+    - Explain the difference between sessions and cookies

-- Use the `bcrypt` gem to add password to a `User` model
+    - Use cookies/sessions to store persistent data
-- Add ability to create a new user through the web interface
+    - Retrieve and use data stored in cookies/sessions